alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

   <img src="image_1.png" />
 </p>

-This dataset is heavily imbalanced.
+This dataset is imbalanced.
 Only 0.2 % were fraud transactions.
 The average amount of fraud transactions (fraud cost) is RM 122.21.
-Assuming that one transaction takes 5 minutes to be checked and one person works for 40 hours per week for 4 weeks.
-Also, assuming that the salary of financial staff in Malaysia is RM 6780.
-So, the monitoring cost would be RM 3.53 per transaction.
-> 5 minutes = 1 transaction

-> 1 hour = 12 transactions

-> 4 x 40 hours = 1920 transactions

-> RM 6780 / 1920 transactions = RM 3.53 per transaction
+Since the amount of fraud transactions is heavily skewed, we'll be using median instead, which is RM 9.07.

 ## Cross-validation
 Five different models were built.
 The models were evaluated using 5-folds cross-validation.
 Random Forest achieved the lowest _Cost (RM)_, followed by Decision Tree and so on.
 Notice that the higher the F1-score, the lower the cost.
 Random Forest will be used for model development because it has good score.